PoorBillionaire/USN-Journal-Parser/README.md

 ####--info

 The USN Journal is kind of a weird file.
 A large-ish USN change journal can contain gigabytes and gigabytes of leading NULL bytes.
 Sometimes a large journal file doesn't even contain that many USN records.
 Using the --info / -i switch prints high-level information about the USN journal itself.
-This is mostly just because I'm amused when I find a 55GB file comprised of over 99% NULL bytes:

 ```
 dev@computer:~$python usn.py usnJRNL --info